-They can be quite extreme as they are created to cause panic.
+They can be quite extreme, as they are created to cause panic.

-Hoax challenges
+Hoax Challenges

-In this report we refer to 'hoax challenges' meaning a specific subcategory of dangerous challenges where the element of challenge is fake, but they are designed to be frightening and traumatic and thus have a negative impact on mental health.
+In this report we refer to 'hoax challenges' to specifically refer to a subcategory of dangerous challenges where the element of challenge is fake, but they are designed to be frightening and traumatic and thus have a negative impact on mental health.
 The hoax challenges we consider in this report are ones that include distressing self-harm or suicide narratives such as Momo or Blue Whale.